yangshun/tech-interview-handbook/README.md

 ---

 <div align="center">
-  <h3>💡 Looking for high quality interview courses? <a href="https://www.educative.io/explore?search_string=interview&aff=x23W">Educative</a> offers a ton of great courses to improve your interview game 💡</h3>
+  <h3>💡 Looking for high-quality interview courses? <a href="https://www.educative.io/explore?search_string=interview&aff=x23W">Educative</a> offers a ton of great courses to improve your interview game 💡</h3>
 </div>

 ---

 ## How is this repository different?

 There are many awesome books like [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) and interview-related repositories out there on GitHub, what makes this repository different?
-The difference is that many existing interview repositories contain mainly links to external resources whereas this repository contains top quality curated content directly for your consumption.
+The difference is that many existing interview repositories contain mainly links to external resources whereas this repository contains top-quality curated content directly for your consumption.

 Also, existing resources focus mainly on algorithm questions and lack coverage for more domain-specific and non-technical questions.
 This handbook aims to cover content beyond the typical algorithmic coding questions. 😎

 ## Looking for Front End content?

-Front end-related content have been moved to a separate website - [Front End Interview Handbook](https://frontendinterviewhandbook.com).
+Front-end-related content has been moved to a separate website - [Front End Interview Handbook](https://frontendinterviewhandbook.com).

 ## Looking for System Design content?